-Lee Central Middle School’s (LCMS) faculty, staff, students, parents, and community members are dedicated to developing our students' world-class skills, as defined in the Profile of the South Carolina Graduate.
-Although our recent school report card reveals a notable decline, we are committed to ongoing improvement.
-Our daily pursuit is to ensure that our students and faculty are hopeful, well-prepared, and focused on intentionally delivering instructional practices that meet the academic, social, and emotional needs of all our students and communities.
-We are committed to providing a nurturing environment that fosters the continuous growth of our students and faculty.
+Lee Central Middle School’s (LCMS) faculty, staff, students, parents, and community members are devoted to developing our students ' world-class skills as defined in the Profile of the South Carolina Graduate.
+Our daily pursuit is to ensure our students and faculty are hopeful, well-prepared, and focused on intentionally delivering instructional practices that will meet all our student's and communities' academic, social, and emotional needs.
+We are committed to providing a nurturing environment that is conducive to the continuous growth of our students and faculty.

 LCMS diligently strives to provide educational opportunities that are equitable, developmentally appropriate, and challenging for all students.
-We strive to instill hope and confidence in our students, enabling them to grow in all endeavors through the teaching of problem-solving, critical thinking, communication, and collaborative skills.
+We work to instill hope and confidence that will ensure that our students grow in all endeavors by teaching problem-solving, critical thinking, communication, and collaboration skills among students.

 Through careful planning and visibility, we toil to create and maintain a safe and engaging environment where students and teachers are supported in their efforts to be successful practitioners.

-I-Ready, Mastery View Predictive Assessments (MVPA), and EOC scores are used to gauge student performance.
 We continuously analyze formative data and consistently discuss data with all stakeholders, including teachers, students, and parents.
-These ongoing conversations regarding data are held with our students, teachers, and parents to ensure we are informed about the progress of our schools, teachers, and individual students.
-These conversations encourage agency, propelling students to take ownership of their learning as the year progresses.
+MAP (NWEA), Mastery View Predictive Assessments, and EOC Benchmarks are used to gauge student performance.
+The ongoing conversations regarding data are had with our students and parents to ensure they understand where the students stand and what they need to be by the next assessment cycle.
+These conversations encourage students to take ownership of their learning by the end of the year.
+We plan to continue this strategy.

-Our Media Specialist continues to collaborate with Language Arts Teachers to ensure that all Lee Central Middle School students have regular access to the library media center.
+Our Media Specialist worked with Language Arts Teachers to ensure that all Lee Central Middle School students had the opportunity to visit the library media center regularly.
 During these visits, our Librarian provides instruction to support teachers and students.
-Book talks were given, and students are allowed to browse the bookshelves and select books to check out.
-Students visit the library individually and in small groups to check out books.
-Our book collection is updated annually to ensure consistency with the preferred reading selections of all students.
-Furthermore, we have also ordered magazines that may interest our students.
-Subjects newly included were politics, the economy, the armed forces, motor vehicles, sports, weather, biography, and STEM books.
+Book talks were given, and students were allowed to browse the bookshelves and select books to check out.
+Library cards were made for each student, and students were encouraged to bring their library cards with them when they visited the library.
+Students were allowed to visit the library individually and in small groups to check out books and return books.
+Over the past two years, outdated and worn books have been removed from the collection.
+The age of the book collection has decreased from 21 to 14 years old and will decrease even more with the continuous weeding of the collection and the addition of newer current titles.
+More books of interest for boys were added this year.
+We have also ordered magazines that may interest all students.
+Subjects included were the armed forces, motor vehicles, sports, weather, biography, and STEM books.

-Additionally, our teachers continue to focus on their individual and collective growth through ongoing professional learning activities within Professional Learning Communities (PLCs).
-The professional learning focus within our PLCs included various indicators from the SCTS 4.0 Rubric, teacher clarity, pacing guides, data-driven instruction, learning targets, social emotional learning, and student engagement.
-We also provided professional development on Cognia strategies that focus on increasing student engagement.
-Our goal is to use data and survey results to ensure intentional planning for instructional delivery, clarity of the objective, implementing and maintaining an appropriate pace during the lesson, and providing timely academic feedback to improve the individual overall academic needs of students.
+Our teachers continue to focus on their individual and collective growth through ongoing professional learning activities within Professional Learning Communities (PLCs).
+The professional learning focus within our PLCs included the indicators from the SCTS 4.0 Rubric with a concentrated focus on Instructional Plans, Standards and Objectives, Lesson Structure and Pacing, and Academic Feedback.
+We also provided professional development on Cognia and strategies for increasing student engagement.
+Furthermore, guidance on teaching students critical thinking skills to solve Word Problems was given throughout the school year as a focus on Math instruction.
+The purpose of our focus was to ensure planning for instructional delivery, clarity of what was being taught for both students and teachers, implementing and maintaining an appropriate pace during the lesson, and providing timely academic feedback to improve the individual overall academic needs of students.

-Parent nights were designed to inform parents about our SC READY school data results and their child’s data results.
-Data talks were held with students and parents.
-Hence, both understood the student’s current performance level, which indicates the student’s mastery and command of knowledge and skills as outlined in the SC grade-level standards.
-Parents were also provided with information to help them better understand the programs students are expected to use on a daily basis.
-Teachers facilitated the Parent Night Presentations.
+Parent nights were designed to inform parents of our SC READY school data results and their child’s data results.
+Data talks were held with students and parents so both understood the student’s current performance level, which indicates the student’s mastery and command of knowledge and skills as outlined in the SC grade-level standards.
+Parents were also presented with information to help them better understand some of the student programs students are expected to use daily.
+The Parent Night Presentations were facilitated by teachers.

-We continuously communicate our expectations to students, faculty and staff, parents, and community members.
+We raised expectations for student success by continuously communicating our expectations to students, faculty and staff, parents, and community members.
 In the future, we plan for our assistant principal of instruction to focus primarily on instructional delivery strategies and our assistant principal of behavior to focus primarily on PBIS and student incentives.
-This approach will enable us to better focus on student success by providing our principal with additional time to facilitate more MTSS processes and data-driven discussions with students, teachers, and parents.
+These strategies will allow us to better demonstrate our raised expectations for student success by providing additional time for our principal to facilitate more data talks with students, teachers, and parents.

 We are proud to share some of the activities and accomplishments that have contributed to the development of our students, as defined by the Profile of the SC Graduate.
 They are: